 No matter which payment method you and your contract employee choose, be sure to draft a written contract outlining your decision.

 Since contractors aren't employees, you don't need to withhold or file taxes.
-You also aren't responsible for payroll taxes, unemployment insurance, or business expenses.
+You also aren't responsible for payroll taxes, unemployment benefits, or business expenses.